New Silk Roads - Asia Bazdyrieva and Solveig Suess - The Future Forecast

 16

-We thank Dr. Monthip Sriratana, the Director of the Digital Belt and Road International Centre of Excellence (ICoE Bangkok) and the Director of Climate Change Research Strategy Center of the National Research Council of Thailand, for generous welcoming and conversation during our research in Thailand.
+We thank Dr. Monthip Sriratana, the Director of the Digital Belt and Road International Centre of Excellence (ICoE Bangkok) and the Director of Climate Change Research Strategy Center of the National Research Council of Thailand, for his generous welcome and conversation during our research in Thailand.

 17